 Gyotaku (Japanese 魚拓, from gyo "fish" (say “joe”) + taku "rubbing") is the traditional Japanese method of printing fish, a practice which dates back to the mid-1800s.
 It is believed that fishermen used the prints to record their catches to enable competition between remote fishing campsites.
 It has become an art form of its own.
 Paint or Ink is applied directly to a fresh fish and Impressions (prints, rubbings) are made.
 Much like Batik, imperfections are a part of the process.

 Sometimes Nancy goes wild 'n crazy!
 This hogfish is aptly named Fanciful Hogfish.
 It is the same fish as the Nature series, just in different colors.
 This fish was caught and printed in Sarasota FL.

 This original is framed in a very distinctive black edged frame with mottled subtle gold inside.
 It has a wide charcoal grey mat with white bevel and Museum non-glare glass.
 This is a signature piece which deserves to be hung in a very special place.
-OD of frame is 24"x30".
+Size of art is 15"x21".

 Art Quality Giclee Prints and Stretched Canvases are sold below.
 This is a sampling of what we have to offer.
 Call for more options.